sergepaulc/OpenClaw_Agents/README.md

 ## OpenClaw PPTX Editor

-Edit `.pptx` files automatically from Telegram bots using OpenClaw on Windows.
+Edit `.pptx` files automatically from Telegram bots using OpenClaw on an HP OmniBook Windows machine.

 No PowerPoint UI automation: we edit the PPTX file directly using `python-pptx`.